cnr-isti-vclab/ArchAIDE_digit/README.md

 DEPENDENCIES:
 =============

-This software uses some functions from the HDR Toolbox that can be downloaded at either:
+This software uses some functions from the HDR Toolbox that can be downloaded at

 http://www.advancedhdrbook.com/

-or:
+or

 https://github.com/banterle/HDR_Toolbox